foundation/foundation-sites/docs/pages/top-bar.md

 A top bar (`.top-bar`) can have two sections: a left-hand section (`.top-bar-left`) and a right-hand section (`.top-bar-right`).
 On small screens, these sections stack on top of each other.

 In the below example, our top bar includes a [dropdown menu](dropdown-menu.html), along with a text input field and action button.
+The dropdown menu inherits the background color of the top bar.
+If you're using the Sass version of Foundation, you can change this with the `$topbar-submenu-background` variable.

 ```html_example
 <div class="top-bar">